 After bonding off a mechanics lien, this bond is substituted for the owner’s property – it is now the subject of the claim for non-payment instead of the project property.
 When a lien is bonded off, any proceeds recovered from a claim will come from the surety bond instead of the sale or foreclosure of the property.

-It can be good for all parties involved, even including the original claimants.
-Rather than potential foreclosure, when a lien is bonded off, a surety bond is available to pay a claim.
+One advantage is that it prevents parties from needing to navigate the lien foreclosure process, which can be time-consuming and expensive for everyone.
+When a lien is bonded off, the surety company steps in with funds available to pay a claim.
 Instead of a potentially lengthy enforcement action on the horizon, a relatively streamlined bond claim process may make life easier.

 On the other side of the table, it also allows the project to continue without interruption from mechanics liens, and an owner can rest assured that their property title will be free and clear.